WheretIB/LuaDkmDebugger/README.md

  ![Assertion Failure and User Data display](https://github.com/WheretIB/LuaDkmDebugger/blob/master/resource/front_image_3.png?raw=true)

+## Requirements

+This extension relies on debug information for the Lua library itself.
+This means that debug information has to be provided for the Lua source files.
+This is different from other Lua debuggers that use the built-in `debug.` package.

+When using pre-compiled Lua libraries (static .lib or a .dll) a .pdb file has to be available as well.
+You can build Lua or LuaJIT with debug information with or without optimizations.

+If Lua source files are included in the project in your solution, debug information should be available by default.
+If not, you can enable it in the project settings even if building in Release configuration (without affecting performance).

 ## Additional configuration

 In the default configuration, debugger searches for script files in current working directory and application executable directory.